 Think about it: how healthy are you really if you’re stressing about food, counting calories, thinking you “shouldn’t” have this or you are “bad” if you eat that?
 All that mental anguish over food can actually hurt your health.

 You might be thinking, “If I focus on satisfaction, then I’ll end up eating a horrible diet devoid of any nutrition.”
-Here’s the thing: when you let go of food rules, connect with your body, feed it what it wants when it’s hungry and respect its fullness, you’re likely to crave a balance of nutrient-rich foods as well as those uber-tasty foods that might be lacking in some nutrients.
+Here’s the thing: when you let go of food rules, connect with your body, feed it what it wants when it’s hungry and respect its fullness, you’re likely to find a natural a balance between nutrient-rich foods as well as those uber-tasty foods that might be lacking in some nutrients.

 In other words, when we worry less about what we’re eating, we’re more likely to strike a balance with nutritious and satisfying foods.

-I know this can be tough to imagine, but trust me, I’ve done this and I help my clients do this.
+I know this can be tough to imagine, but trust me, lots of people practice intuitive eating and do just this!
 Try following these strategies to discover the joy and satisfaction of eating.

 Write a list of your favorite foods